-The workshop offers 3 levels of classes – beginner/advanced beginner, intermediate, and an audition-only advanced level.
-There will be an add-on masters level track that is also audition-only.
+The workshop offers 3 levels of classes – beginner, intermediate, and advanced level.
+There will be a separate add-on masters level track that is video audition-only.

 Every level gets at least 6 hours of level-specific classes and 2 hours of mixed-level classes.
-The add-on masters level track has four hours of bonus content.
-There are no level checks for beginner & intermediate classes.
-The advanced and add-on masters levels require an audition.
+The add-on masters level track has four hours of bonus content that will replace normal classes.
+There are no level checks for beginner & intermediate levels.
+The advanced level requires a level check on Saturday morning, and the masters levels requires a video audition.

 Class Levels